The Battle (Rambaud novel)

-The Battle (French: La Bataille) is a historical novel by the French author Patrick Rambaud that was first published in 1997.
+The Battle (French: La Bataille) is a historical novel by French author Patrick Rambaud which was first published in 1997.
 The English translation by Will Hobson appeared in 2000.
 The book describes the 1809 Battle of Aspern-Essling between the French Empire under Napoleon and the Austrian Empire.
 The action in the novel follows closely historical observations and descriptions as seen from the French perspective.
-La Bataille is the first book of a trilogy by Rambaud about the decline of Napoleon, describing his first personal defeat in a European battle; the other two books cover Napoleon’s defeat in Russia in The Retreat and his banishment at Elba in Napoleon’s Exile.
+La Bataille is the first book of a trilogy by Rambaud about the decline of Napoleon, describing his first personal defeat in a European battle.
+The other two books cover Napoleon’s defeat in Russia in The Retreat and his banishment at Elba in Napoleon’s Exile (published as The Exile in the United Kingdom).

 Historical background

 In the War of the Fifth Coalition Austria and Great Britain sought to reduce French dominance on the continent.
 Napoleon, however, succeeded militarily in Southern Germany and entered Vienna on May 13, 1809.
 The main Austrian army under Archduke Charles retreated to the eastern shore of the Danube.
-Napoleon chose to cross the Danube south of Vienna at the Lobau island.
+Napoleon chose to cross the Danube south of Vienna at Lobau island.
 He directed the construction of a pontoon bridge to cross to the eastern side where he occupied the villages of Aspern and Essling (today part of Vienna).

 On May 21–22, 1809 Austrian forces attacked the French foothold and beat them back.
 Their success was in part due to their ability to break the bridge and disrupt Napoleon’s attempts to bring reinforcements across the river.
-The two-day battle was very costly with over 40,000 fatalities.
-It was the first personal defeat of Napoleon in a European battlefield.
-He recovered, however, and was able to beat the Austrian army at Wagram in July and subsequently dictated his conditions at Treaty of Schönbrunn.
+The two-day battle was very costly, with over 40,000 fatalities.
+It was Napoleon's first personal defeat in a European battlefield.
+He recovered, however, and was able to beat the Austrian army at Wagram in July, and subsequently dictated his conditions at Treaty of Schönbrunn.

 The book

-The book has seven chapters, the first two cover the days prior to the battle, four chapters deal with the day and night of each of the two days of the battle, and the last one with the immediate aftermath of the "hecatomb".
+The book has seven chapters.
+The first two cover the days prior to the battle, the middle four chapters deal with the day and night of each of the two days of battle, and the last one with the immediate aftermath of the "hecatomb".
 Historical notes are attached.